-Children who are questioning or exploring their sexuality may also be particularly vulnerable to abuse by their peers.
+Children who are questioning or exploring their sexuality, or perceived to be, may also be particularly vulnerable to abuse by their peers.

 Research suggests that child-on-child abuse may affect boys differently from girls.

 The College also recognises that certain children may face additional barriers to reporting an incident of abuse because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.